nicholasf/downstairs.js/README.md

 # downstairs
 This project is in alpha/beta status.
 We are building out functionality as we need it (at a rapid pace).
-See below for the API and for what has been currently.
+See below for the API and for what has been currently built.

-A lightweight ORM build around brianc's work on node-sql and node-postgres, see https://github.com/brianc/node-sql and https://github.com/brianc/node-postgres.
+A lightweight ORM set around brianc's work on node-sql and node-postgres, see https://github.com/brianc/node-sql and https://github.com/brianc/node-postgres.

 Documentation will appear in due course.
 For now, see the tests.
 We advise *against* using it for the moment, as we will be adding behaviours on a daily basis (we needed an ORM!).